praveen5/praveen5.github.io/index.md

 I enjoy sports, and particularly follow cricket and football (soccer).
 I also enjoy playing the piano and I'm part of the Stanford New Ensemble.
 I've been learning the culinary secrets of haute cuisine and enjoy experiments in the kitchen ;)

-The blurring borders of the scientific and spiritual world has caught my interest.
-I actively participate in [Ekatva Gita](https://twitter.com/ekatvagita) workshops, organized by [Sri Balagopal Ramachandran](https://www.linkedin.com/in/balagopal-ramachandran-5a42262/), a venerable teacher at the [Oneness University](http://www.sri-ammabhagavan.org).
+[//]: <The blurring borders of the scientific and spiritual world has caught my interest.
+I actively participate in [Ekatva Gita](https://twitter.com/ekatvagita) workshops, organized by [Sri Balagopal Ramachandran](https://www.linkedin.com/in/balagopal-ramachandran-5a42262/), a venerable teacher at the [Oneness University](http://www.sri-ammabhagavan.org).>

 <img src="/IMG_7902.jpeg" ALIGN = "CENTRE" width="256" title="at Herr Bolzmann's grave, Vienna Central Crematory (Wien Zentralfiredhoff)">